jlinick/EclipseAutomator/README.md

 ## Troubleshooting

-Note that many cameras will go to sleep if connected to a usb port without activity for a set period of time, and therefore will not show up as a connected device.
+Note that many cameras will go to sleep if connected to a usb port without activity for a set period of time, and when that happens the camera will not show up as a connected device.
 So before running your script, either reset the camera or press the shutter to wake the camera.
-If the camera is left connected but not used for some time, it may turn off and not recognize usb commands (so we recommend keeping it on an interval).
-A serial cable connection will still work and should wake the camera in these situations.
+If the camera is left connected but not used for some time (like during the partial phase), it may go to sleep and not recognize usb commands (so we recommend keeping it on an interval).
+A serial cable connection should wake the camera in these situations.
 Currently we recommend you run `show_devices.sh` before you start your script, to make sure usb cameras are connected.
 Note that if you leave some image editing programs running (like Adobe Lightroom/Photoshop), they will block use of these usb devices, so we recommend closing these programs before use.

 Currently the script does not validate the jsonfile.
-So a typo there will likely cause the script not to run.
-Make sure your json is formatted properly!
+So a typo there will likely cause the script not to run properly.
+Make sure your json is correct and formatted properly!
+We recommend you test test test beforehand!

 Running the script will generate logfile.log which you should inspect if you run into any issues.

 ## Miscellaneous

 Future work includes the ability to referece camera actions into sequences, and then run specific sequences in whatever order you prefer.
+Also expand to Windows platforms and provide a Docker imaage.

-For serial cable connections we recommend [Hap Griffin Astrocables](https://imaginginfinity.com/astrocables.htm), or [make your own!](https://www.covingtoninnovations.com/dslr/canonrelease40d.html).
+For serial cable connections we've had success with [Hap Griffin Astrocables](https://imaginginfinity.com/astrocables.htm), or [make your own!](https://www.covingtoninnovations.com/dslr/canonrelease40d.html).

 ## Authors